voorhoede/heads-up/projects/rich-previews/README.md

 To build the rich previews, either run `npm run build` from this project folder or `npm run build:rich-previews` from the root monorepo folder.
 The production files are published to the `/dist` folder.

 ## Known issues
 The current setup uses a version of Vue that parses templates with `eval`.
-The use of `eval` is flagged in Chrome browser extensions, so we need to loosen or Content Security Policy with the `unsafe-eval` property.
+The use of `eval` is flagged in Chrome browser extensions, so we need to loosen our Content Security Policy with the `unsafe-eval` property.
 It may be worth considering the 'runtime only' Vue build, but that would mean implementing a Vue template compilation step in the build pipeline.